 Pick ups and drop offs from George Airport will be organised for the 1st of the month.
 Interns arriving or leaving outside this time will be required to arrange transport from the airport to the Africa Media at their own cost.
 Domestic flights within South Africa can be arranged with one of the following companies (www.kulula.com, www.1time.aero, www.flysaa.com).

-Toiletries (or you can buy in Mossel Bay), warm and rugged clothing, definitely bring your laptop (if you have one).
+Toiletries (or you can buy in Mossel Bay), personal camera, warm and rugged clothing, definitely bring your laptop (if you have one).
 We will send you an entire packing list once you have confirmed your place on the program

 No, we are far from malaria areas, and there are no strange African diseases which you could pick up (that is if you respect the same safety rules as anywhere else in the world).